patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Chatbot/Chatbot.md

 </Chatbot>
 ```

-### Chatbot welcome prompt
+### Welcome prompt

 The welcome prompt fills the message box before the user has input their first message to the chatbot.
-It can contain pre determined prompts
+This message should welcome users to the chatbot experience and encourage them to interact.
+It may be helpful to display predetermined prompts as a starting point.

 ```js file="./ChatbotWelcomePrompt.tsx"